phdenzel/phdenzel.github.io/_posts/2018-03-24-mountains.md

 Nevertheless, we managed to understand how tall mountains can maximally get on a planet with very simple assumptions.

-Btw... if you asked youself why `import planck_units` doesn't work on your machine, it's because it's one of my own python libraries, which I appended manually to my `$PYTHONPATH`.
+Btw... if you asked yourself why `import planck_units` doesn't work on your machine, it's because it's one of my own python libraries, which I appended manually to my `$PYTHONPATH`.
 Find it [here](https://github.com/phdenzel/pylib).